ccamel/playground-binding.scala/README.md

 The idea under this showcase is to build a virtual matrix of cells, each cell having a color and is independently addressable.

 The view consists in binding each cell to a dom element (actually a `span`) in order to render the color.
-As the matrix can have a significant number of cells (~1000), it allows to appreciate the performance of the [binding.scala] library to handle the situation.
+As the matrix can have a significant number of cells (~2000), it allows to appreciate the performance of the [binding.scala] library to handle the situation.

 Beside this, some (simple) demos have been implemented that play with the virtual screen.
 Each demo displays a form which allows to set some parameters whose values are taken in real time.

 - _Constant color_ demo:  display a single background color.
 The components r, g, b of the color can be adjusted in real time.
 - _Random_ demo: turns on random pixels with random colors.
+- _Sine wave_ demo: display a sliding sine wave with customized color.
 - ...

 ### SVG